The experiences that a child has at the dentist can affect the way they feel about dental visits throughout their lifetime.

 However, there is always the chance that a child will develop a fear due to prior experience or misinformation.
 Below are some common fears that many children and adults have about visiting the dentist and some ways to help them cope with these fears.

-If a child has a severe issue such as a deformity, injury, or damage from an accident, they may be embarrassed, especially if they have been teased about the the issue in the past.
+If a child has a severe issue such as a deformity, injury, or damage from an accident, they may be embarrassed, especially if they have been teased about the issue in the past.
 They may also be concerned about crying or exhibiting fear at the dentist’s office.
 They need to be reassured that no matter what their issue is, the dentist and his or her staff have probably seen it before, that they are professionals, and that crying or being afraid are natural responses when someone is in physical discomfort.
 At Absolute Dental, we work hard to communicate comfort to children.

 - Fear of needles

 Needle fear is usually caused by a previous bad experience, though some people are freaked out by the sight of the needle itself.
 There are ways to make an injection as pain-free as possible.
-If we feel it’s necessary, our dentists will keep the needle out of sight, as sometime the sight of the instrument can cause a perception of pain.
+If we feel it’s necessary, our dentists will keep the needle out of sight, as sometimes the sight of the instrument can cause a perception of pain.
 Computerized injection systems are helpful for patients of all ages.
 They don’t look like traditional needles and the speed and pressure of the injection are controlled by a computer, eliminating three of the main causes of pain and discomfort.

 - Fear of anesthesia

 Fear of anesthesia is often the result of the fear of either being ‘put to sleep’ and not knowing what will happen during that time or claustrophobia due to having a mask over the face to administer gas or anesthetic.
 In the first case, the best cure is information; we always let the patient know what to expect ahead of time.
 In the second case, it is best to take it slow.
-If the patient seems to be in severe distress, we a time out then try again, or reschedule and make the attempt at another time.
+If the patient seems to be in severe distress, we take a timeout then try again, or reschedule and make the attempt at another time.

 Fear of pain, like many fears, has its source in the unknown.
 People hear about other peoples’ bad or painful experiences and so they go into a procedure expecting it to be painful.
 The best hedge against this is to be informed ahead of time.
 If you want to know your particular Absolute Dental dentist’s policies on patient comfort and pain management, ask them!